goldinvo/goldinvo.github.io/recipes/soups-stews/beef-stew.md

 - Beef, seared, in chunks.
 Use cuts with lots of connective tissue eg. chuck roast
 - Flour, for thickening (toss beef chunks in this)
-- Carrots, potato, onion, maybe peas (added at end)
+- Carrots, potato, onion, and maybe peas at the end
 - Dry red wine to deglaze, stock
-- Additions: tomato paste, worcestershire sauce, vinegar, bay, thyme, etc.
+- Additions: tomato paste, worcestershire sauce, vinegar, bay, thyme, etc. Can thicken further with a cornstarch slurry.

-In a low oven (~300F) braise for more than an hour.
-Then add veggies and potatoes and continue to braise until almost desired tenderness (~1hr).
-Finish by reducing on stovetop.
+Simmering on a stove or in a low oven (~300F), stew for more than an hour.
+Then add veggies and potatoes and continue to stew until almost desired tenderness (~1hr).
+Finish by reducing uncovered on stove-top.

-Tidbits:
+Notes:
 - Can sear beef as steaks first to reduce water loss/overcooking, then cut into cubes
 - There is a compromise between adding vegetables early to flavor the broth, and